TheWall89/inducoapi/README.md

 The generated OpenAPI documentation is validated with [openapi-spec-validator](https://github.com/p1c2u/openapi-spec-validator).

 _Warning_: This program also generates the `example` fields in OpenAPI schemas by default.
-If you have sensible data in your request/response files, disable this feature with `--no-example`.
+If you have sensitive data in your request/response files, disable this feature with `--no-example`.

 ## Installation